PathPlanning/AStar-DCO/README.md

     * `<allowdiagonal>` - boolean tag that defines the possibility to make diagonal moves.
 Setting it to "false" restricts agent to make cardinal (horizonal, vertical) moves only.
 Default value is "true".
     * `<cutcorners>` - boolean tag that defines the possibilty to make diagonal moves when one adjacent cell is untraversable.
 The tag is ignored if diagonal moves are not allowed.
 Default value is "false".
     * `<allowsqueeze>` - boolean tag that defines the possibility to make diagonal moves when both adjacent cells are untraversable.
 The tag is ignored if cutting corners is not allowed.
 Default value is "false".
 * Optional tag `<openstructure>`.
-It describe the conteiner of Open set.
+It describe the container of Open set.
-    * `<type>` -  defines the type of conteiner.
+    * `<type>` -  defines the type of container.
 Possible values - "list", "vectoroflists", "set",  "vectorofsets", "priorityqueue", "vectorofpriorityqueues".
 Default value is "vectoroflists".
     * `<duplicate>` - boolean tag that defines the availability of duplicates in Open.
 Defult value is "true".
 * Optional tag `<options>`.
 Options that are not related to search.